-The use of medicinal cannabis as a complementary treatment for cancer patients has gained significant attention in recent years.
+The use of medicinal cannabis as a complementary treatment for cancer patients has gained significant attention in recent years, supported by a rise in the number of people growing medicinal marijuana in the UK.

 In light of this, a recent study conducted by researchers from the Royal College of Surgeons in Dublin and the Medical Cannabis Programme in Oncology at Cedars Cancer Centre in Canada has provided important insights into the efficacy and safety of medicinal cannabis as a pain relief treatment for patients with cancer.